 If you have, then fall is finally here!
 There’s just something so cozy, warm and comforting about fall.
 It’s like a nice big bear hug from your favorite person… but in the form of thick sweaters and warm apple crisps.

-When I was a kid, my favorite part of fall (besides all the dark chocolate almond clusters and pumpkin coffee cake, of course) was knowing that breakfasts were gonna start becoming really tasty.
+When I was a kid, my favorite part of fall (besides all the maple pecan granola and pumpkin coffee cake, of course) was knowing that breakfasts were gonna start becoming really tasty.
 If us kids were good, my mom would make sure we had an extra special treat for breakfast.
 Sometimes that extra special treat was pumpkin bread, sometimes it was our favorite maple pecan pumpkin muffins, and sometimes it was going out for breakfast.

 There was just something special about this time of year.
 I still feel that way once the end of September and the beginning of October starts coming around.
 This year, and every year, I make sure there are homemade seasonal treats ready to go for breakfast for Erik and me.